 But is a warranty as important as, say… installation quality?
 What about pre-installation analysis, like load calculations and system sizing?
 All else being equal, is the quality of a labor warranty at least as big a deal as these other critical factors?

 Nope.
 It isn’t.
 Ultimately, you don’t want to have to use your warranty.
-If your installer offers a 10-year labor warranty (we do), you don’t actually want the warranty to be a factor during that 10-year period.
-You want the system to function properly during those 10 years – hopefully longer!
+If your installer offers a 10-year labor warranty (we do), you don’t want the warranty to be a factor during those 10 years.
+You want the system to function properly during those 10 years – hopefully, longer!

 On a list of “things more important than warranties,” you could add exercises like performing a load calculation, analyzing your ductwork, and testing static pressure.
 These are critical factors for optimizing comfort and efficiency.
 They also ensure the operational integrity of your system.

 So, would you choose a company that offers a 10-year warranty and doesn’t do those things or a company that offers a 10-year warranty and does do those things?
 You’d choose the latter, of course.